 TALLAHASSEE, Fla. –

-Secretary of State Cord Byrd invites the public to celebrate 20th of May—Emancipation in Florida at Knott House Museum on Friday, May 20, 2022, from 11:30 a.m. to 2:00 p.m.
-This annual event recognizes the announcement of the Emancipation Proclamation on May 20,1865 in Tallahassee, Florida, two years after the proclamation was first issued by President Abraham Lincoln.
-The commemoration is a joint effort between Knott House Museum and John G. Riley Center & Museum.
+Secretary of State Cord Byrd invites the public to celebrate 20th of May—Emancipation in Florida at the Knott House Museum on Saturday, May 20, 2023, from 11:30 a.m. to 2:00 p.m.
+This annual event recognizes the announcement of the Emancipation Proclamation on May 20, 1865, in Tallahassee, Florida, two years after the proclamation was first issued by President Abraham Lincoln.
+The commemoration is a joint effort between the Knott House Museum and the John G. Riley Center & Museum.

 Additionally, the John G. Riley Center & Museum and the City of Tallahassee will host a Civil War Grave Decorating Commemorative Service at 10:00 a.m.
-This program dates from the 1880s and is held at the Old City Cemetery, on Martin Luther King Jr. Boulevard between Park Avenue and Call Street.
+This tradition dates from the 1880s and is held annually at Old City Cemetery, on Martin Luther King Jr. Boulevard between Park Avenue and Call Street.

-20th of May—Emancipation in Florida sponsors include the City of Tallahassee; Friends of the Museums of Florida History, Inc.; Hopping, Green & Sams, P.A.; Sonny’s BBQ; and Tallahassee Community Redevelopment Agency.
+20th of May—Emancipation in Florida sponsors include the City of Tallahassee; Friends of the Museums of Florida History, Inc.; and the Tallahassee Community Redevelopment Agency.
 It is also sponsored in part by the State of Florida through the Florida Department of State, Division of Historical Resources, Division of Arts and Culture, and the Florida Council on Arts and Culture.

 About Knott House Museum